rali-udem/jsRealB/demos/Weather/README.md

 ## Conclusion

-This document shows how to generate bilingual documents from a single source of information using **jsRealB**.
-Although the input data and the generated documents are somewhat simpler than what would be used in a real life context, the essential organization of the system would stay much of the same as the framework is extensible.
+This document has shown how to generate bilingual documents from a single source of information using **jsRealB** using the Python API as the data manipulation is performed in Python.
+Although the input data and the generated documents are simpler than what would be used in a real life context, the essential organization of the system should stay the same as the framework is extensible.

 [Guy Lapalme](mailto:lapalme@iro.umontreal.ca)